Misunderstandings about California Auto Insurance

 Most individuals typically go through their lives thinking that they are covered in the event of an auto accident just because they continue to renew the same policy year after year.
 Granted, a person could be correct with this type of thinking – until they get into an auto accident with an underinsured or uninsured driver, a friend borrows their vehicle and wrecks it, or if their vehicle gets stolen.
 These are just a handful of the circumstances that many people think they are protected from when in reality, they aren’t.

 If you don’t have the right coverage, situations like the ones discussed above could wind up costing you thousands of dollars that may put a financial strain on you and your family for years to come.
-The bottom line is that you should never assume that you have sufficient California auto insurance coverage.
+The bottom line is that you should never assume that you have sufficient Auto Insurance Clovis coverage.
 This is just one of many misunderstandings or myths that many individuals have made the unfortunate mistake of believing.
 The following is a list of the more common myths and misunderstandings about California auto insurance.

 All California auto insurance policies protect you against uninsured drivers – FALSE, if you don’t have this coverage, you could be in for a lot of expenses if your vehicle is damaged in an accident caused by an uninsured (or underinsured) motorist.
 Remember, with the exception of liability coverage, every other type of coverage is optional.